fallen-icarus/cardano-aftermarket/README.md

 supports both kinds of auctions.

 > [!NOTE]
-> Spot Auctions are effectively spot trades where the buyer submits the final transaction while Spot
+> Spot Auctions are effectively spot trades where the seller submits the final transaction while Spot
-> purchases are spot trades where the seller submits the final transaction.
+> Purchases are spot trades where the buyer submits the final transaction.

 ### Support For Art NFTs